davidrpugh/nvidia-rapids-data-science-project/docker/README.md

 GID=$GID
 ```

+For more details on how variable substitution works with Docker Compose, see the [official documentation](https://docs.docker.com/compose/environment-variables/#the-env-file).

-Once you have created the `.env` file then you can test your `docker-compose.yml` file by running the following command in the `docker` sub-directory of the project.
+Note that you can test your `docker-compose.yml` file by running the following command in the `docker` sub-directory of the project.

 ```bash
 $ docker-compose config